 Everything Else In June

-The rest of the month I spent working, taking short evening hikes and trail running after work (otherwise known as Nicole getting in shape to hike hundreds of miles in Tajikistan this fall), getting screwed over by a “influencer marketing agency” who refused to pay for a portion of work they contracted me for because allegedly “the client decided that they no longer wanted that portion of the project from the contracted creators anymore” of course conveniently after I had completed and submitted it (after them bumrushing me to finish the project long before the deadline) for the final approvals, and planning some of the treks I want to do in Tajikistan in August and September.
+The rest of the month I spent working, taking short evening hikes and trail running after work (otherwise known as Nicole getting in shape to hike hundreds of miles in Tajikistan this fall), getting screwed over by an “influencer marketing agency” who refused to pay for a portion of work they contracted me for because allegedly “the client decided that they no longer wanted that portion of the project from the contracted creators anymore” of course conveniently after I had completed and submitted it (after them bumrushing me to finish the project long before the deadline) for the final approvals, and planning some of the treks I want to do in Tajikistan in August and September.

-Oh and before I forget I crossed a huge milestone… I for the first time ever broke 100,000 page views in one month on this website this month!
+Oh, and before I forget I crossed a huge milestone… I for the first time ever broke 100,000 page views in one month on this website this month!